jacksonn455/DialogueHub/backend/README.md

 - **Monitoring**: New Relic APM integration for performance tracking
 - **Scalable Architecture**: Microservices-ready design with asynchronous processing
 - **Comprehensive Testing:** Unit and integration tests with Jest for reliable codebase
+- **Stress & Load Testing:** K6 for performance, load, and stress testing

 ## Tech Stack